MattMcElheron/dnamfrailty-elastic-net/README.md

 ## TL;DR
 Assuming you have Bvals loading (CpG x Individual) and clinical metadata (Individual x Features, i.e. Frailty Index), this is how DNAmFrailty was first derived.
+On a typical PhD-worthy laptop, the entire workflow takes under 45 mins to run on 500 sample, the majority of which is loading/QC.
 ```R
 set.seed(123)                           # Set Random Seed
 FrailtyIndex <- sheet[["FrailtyIndex"]] # Outcome, here is Rockwood Frailty Index